-With that said, I am not affiliated with this or any other VPN provider.
-The product you choose is your decision and it does not benefit FixScam.com financially.
-The only benefit is that you find a product that works for you and know that we have your interests in mind.
+With that said, the product you choose is your decision.
+Find a product that works for you and know that we have your interests in mind.

 I will also mention NordVPN will not be the cheapest option you will find.
 Its price is comparable to the high level of service and features they provide.
 Also, in 2018 they had a rough year for vulnerabilities.
 If you’ve read my article about how hackers find vulnerabilities, you would know no company is immune.

 All three of these provide a VPN that works with Netflix and Hulu.
 Which one you should use is ultimately up to you.
 It’s hard to go wrong when choosing between the top three options.
 It comes down to a matter of personal preference.

 The only thing I warn against is using software from a company or website you have never heard of before.
 A quick Google search should give you a good idea if they are well-known.

 This is the best free VPN for iPhone or Android.
 It is also a Chrome extension so you can use it on your computer.
 Many people use this for Netflix and it comes highly recommended.